telerik/xaml-docs/controls/radcallout/how-to/map-integration.md

 position: 1
 ---

-# Integrate the RadCallout control inside RadMap
+# IUse Callout with RadMap

 This tutorial will walk you through the steps to integrate the RadCallout control inside the RadMap.
 In this example, we will show how to open a RadCallout with additional information regarding the clicked PushPin element on the map.